Efficient reduction of stellar contamination and noise in planetary transmission spectra using neural networks: Other planetary cases

 \section{Other planetary cases}

-The case of terrestrial planets with potential biosignatures around M-dwarfs and the benefits of using neural networks, in particular autoencoders, for processing and analysing transmission spectra have been extensively demonstrated first in \citet{duque-castanoMachineassistedClassificationPotential2025} and in previous sections.
-However, there are other cases in which the potential of these techniques may be more apparent in the field.
-In particular, the analysis of transmission spectra of sub-Neptunes and jovian planets, which, owing to their abundance and/or size, produce much more common and stronger signals, offers the most promising application of the techniques developed in this work.
+The case of terrestrial planets with potential biosignatures around M-dwarfs was first explored in \citet{duque-castanoMachineassistedClassificationPotential2025} and further examined in the previous sections.
+However, these techniques may be particularly useful for larger planets, where transmission signals are generally stronger and observationally more accessible.
+In particular, sub-Neptunes and giant planets provide a promising regime in which to test the performance of the methods developed in this work.

-In the following sections, we extend our workflow to the case of sub-Neptunes, which are a class of exoplanets with radii between 1 and 4 Earth radii, that, according to population studies (see \citealt{parcSuperEarthsSubNeptunesObservational2024} and references therein), represent a prevalent type of planet in the Galaxy.
-These worlds offer a unique opportunity for in-depth characterization of intermediate-sized exoplanets' interiors and atmospheres \citep{huWaterrichInteriorTemperate2025, liuHydrocarbonHazesTemperate2025,guzman-mesaChemicalDiversityAtmospheres2022, parcSuperEarthsSubNeptunesObservational2024} and could also offer interesting possibilities for the search for biosignatures (see \citealt{madhusudhanHyceanParadigmSearch2024} and references therein).
+In the following sections, we extend our workflow to the case of sub-Neptunes, a class of exoplanets with radii between 1 and 4 Earth radii that, according to population studies (see \citealt{parcSuperEarthsSubNeptunesObservational2024} and references therein), represent a prevalent type of planet in the Galaxy.
+These worlds offer a unique opportunity for in-depth characterization of intermediate-sized exoplanets' interiors and atmospheres \citep{huWaterrichInteriorTemperate2025, liuHydrocarbonHazesTemperate2025,guzman-mesaChemicalDiversityAtmospheres2022, parcSuperEarthsSubNeptunesObservational2024} and could also offer interesting possibilities for the search of biosignatures (see \citealt{madhusudhanHyceanParadigmSearch2024} and references therein).